-As Good care international university teaching hospital project moves forward, the project concept and mission statement will be tested, improved, and refined through the prefeasibility and feasibility studies.
+As Goodcare international teaching hospital moves forward, the project concept and mission statement will be tested, improved, and refined through the prefeasibility and feasibility studies.
 The hospital will be planned, designed, and constructed by IDS BUD S.A.
 The company has a long term vast experience in large scale projects inside and outside Poland including several modern Hospitals under PPP model of operation.
 IDS BUD S.A, already signed a letter of Intent on undertaking the construction of the proposed Teaching Hospital under the suggested model (BOT) in partnership with Good Care Uganda Foundation and Ministry of Health.

-Advantageously, IDS BUD S.A will undertake feasibility studies that are focused on design.
+Strategically, as a lead implementor, IDS BUD S.A will undertake feasibility studies to actualize the proposed hospital designs.
 These will include; works to be developed within the project detailing how each component will be delivered, specific requirements to be observed by the designer, available land surveys and design stages.
 Further to the design feasibility studies, a geotechnical survey will be carried out by IDS BUD S.A with careful analysis of the structural parameters of the terrain, as selection of a favorable site depends upon a particular structural element possessed by the rock.
 Land survey, Hydro - geological studies and a thorough environmental and social impact assessment will be part of the studies undertaken by the construction company.
-Other activities require for IDS BUD S.A are; Architectural Plans, Civil and Structural designs, Electrical and Plumbing designs and Landscape designs.
+Other activities require for IDS BUD S.A are; Architectural Plans, Civil and Structural designs, Electrical and Plumbing designs and Landscape designs

 Medical equipment will be bought, and the hospital staffed.
-This will be supplied by ALVARO company which has over 25 years in production and supply of medical equipment especially theater complexes.
-The company has supplied to many African companies including some in

-Uganda and is ready to cooperate towards supplying world class equipment to the proposed International UniversityTeaching Hospital.
+This will be supplied by ALVO company which has over 25 years in production and supply of medical equipment especially theater complexes.
+The company has supplied to many African companies including some in Uganda and is ready to cooperate towards supplying world class equipment to the proposed Teaching Hospital.

 The hospital will utilize the production and medicine research laboratories at all levels deemed fit for the corporation.
-Pharmaceutical Research Institute is a medical innovation and research company based in Poland whose scope of business includes implementing research in the field of pharmaceutical studies and API production in the scale ranging from several dozen grams to several hundred kilograms.
+Pharmaceutical Research Institute's scope of business includes implementation research in the field of pharmaceutical studies and API production in the scale ranging from several dozen grams to several hundred kilograms.
 The institute has already indicated its cooperation by signing a Letter of Intent with Good Care Uganda Foundation which will pave way for Uganda Government policy to be supported by the institute.
 This process of implementation is illustrated in figure 2.